 As a young person, this is my motto in life whilst I work within my community to achieve long term sustainable development.

-Implementing a learning process in society has the potential to improve conditions for the less fortunate an working with young people is a great opportunity for achieving any goals.
+Implementing a learning process in society has the potential to improve conditions for the less fortunate.
+Working with young people is a great opportunity for achieving any goal.
 We have a passionate fresh mind and the ability to adapt.
 We can do anything and although we might make mistakes we will learn from our failures.

 The great Indian Philosopher Vivekananda said:

 “A brave, frank, clean- hearted, courageous and aspiring youth is the only foundation on which the future nation can be built.”

 It’s a very exciting time for me!
 I have been selected to represent Youth Power in an International Conference on Family Planning which will be held at Kigali, Rwanda next week.
 It’ll be my first ever trip abroad.
 It’s a great opportunity for me to expose young people’s issues on Sexual Reproductive and Health Rights (SRHR); Usage and Access to Contraception and Knowledge on Family Planning.

 I was introduced to Restless Development in March 2018 and trained on SRHR, Sustainable Development Goals, Gender Equality, and Family Planning.
 As a student of Post Graduation in Chemistry, I was still unaware of these terms until the age 21.